Student Support Network

 Am I a Good Fit for SSN?

 The answer is yes.
 We designed the training for any student (and there’s now a staff/faculty track), and we never turn applicants away other than for scheduling conflicts or sessions becoming full.
-The time commitment is one hour a week for six weeks, with meeting times based on your schedule.
-We currently train students in B- and D-Terms, and staff/faculty in C-Term.
+The time commitment is one hour a week for six weeks, with meeting times changing each term to fit staff and student availability.
+We currently train students in B-, C-, and D-Terms, and staff and faculty in A-Term.
 Trainings are conducted by members of the SDCC staff who rotate in and out; by the end, we hope you'll have met most of our staff.

 If you're interested in our SSN training series, complete our quick online SSN Application.
 If the next session doesn’t fit your schedule, we can keep your information on record for a future session.
-Once you’ve applied, we'll contact you to set up an interview in the last few weeks of the term prior to your training term (A for B, C for D, etc.) to get to know you and complete some paperwork.
+Once you’ve applied, we'll contact you to discuss scheduling and invite you to an open house in the last few weeks of the term prior to your training term (A for B, C for D, etc.) to get to know you and answer any questions.
 Then training begins!
 Students really enjoy this program.
 Next time you see someone in an SSN hoodie on campus, ask him or her about it.